 Multi-family and planned unit development zoned properties consisting of apartments and condominiums.
 The density of this classification is 12+ units per acre.
-There is not a lot of this classification on the Future Land Use Map as stand alone, large apartment complexes are not encouraged anywhere outside of the Downtown Core character area.
-In addition, any new apartment complex will likely be development as part of a mixed-use development.
+Any new apartment complex will likely be development as part of a mixed-use development.

 Commercial/Retail/Office